Nootropic profile

 L-Tyrosine is a non-essential amino acid and the direct precursor to dopamine, norepinephrine, and adrenaline.
 Most effective at preserving cognitive function under acute stress, sleep deprivation, and demanding conditions where catecholamine stores become depleted.

-The key benefits of L-Tyrosine include: Cognitive Enhancement, Creativity, Energy, Focus, Memory, Mood, Motivation, Stress Relief.
+The main benefits people report from L-Tyrosine are: Cognitive Enhancement, Creativity, Energy, Focus, Memory, Mood, Motivation, Stress Relief.

 Log in to leave a comment.